 Why GPS Trackers?

 Integrating GPS trackers into your supply chain can offer the peace of mind of knowing right where your shipments are located.
-You would have the ability to track the shipment location from a mobile phone or web browser, while being sure that the shipment is on the right course.
+Take a look at our Micro-431 shipment tracker.
+With the Micro-431, you would have the ability to track your shipment location from a mobile phone or web browser, while being sure that the shipment is on the right course.
 In the event of theft or potential gray market sales, the shipment can be located and tracking information can be shared with the proper authorities for a swift resolution.

-Many devices are equipped with a magnet and could be easily mounted or placed with the shipment.
-You can monitor their location from anywhere.
+Many devices that we carry are equipped with a magnet and could be easily mounted or placed with the shipment.
+Need longterm battery life?
+Take a look at our Protect Plus tracker.
+You can monitor your tracker’s location from anywhere.
 Whether you’re on site with the shipment or hundreds of miles away, you’ll always know where your assets are located.

 The Impact Of Unauthorized Sales